 Lyme Disease is a bacterial disease transmitted to people by deer ticks.
 Lyme disease cannot be transmitted from person to person.
 In the US, infected ticks are found in the northeast, north central and Pacific coastal states.
 It is most common in the spring and summer months.
 Lyme disease is rarely, if ever, fatal.
-It is the leading cause of vector borne illness in the country with about 15,000 case reported in the US each year.
+Lyme Disease is rare, but does occur in South Carolina.

 What are the symptoms?

 Within 1-2 weeks of being infected, most people will have a bulls-eye rash at the site where the tick was attached, fever, headache, and muscle or joint pain.
 Some people have a fever and flu-like symptoms without a rash.
 If the bacteria spreads people could experience other symptoms such as pain that moves from joint to joint, rashes on other parts of the body, or inflammation of the heart or nerves.
 If the disease is not treated some patients can get additional symptoms such as swelling and pain in joints or mental changes months after being infected.